Canon 1Ds vs Sony A99 II

 Review summary: Canon 1Ds vs Sony A99 II

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Sony A99 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1Ds: